Skip to content

 Step 1: Rooting Your Android Device

 Rooting is a way to unlock the full potential of your Android device.
-Rooting gives users the power to optimize and experiment with your Android device by trying CWM (ClockworkMod Recovery) and different mods.
+Rooting gives users the power to optimize and experiment with their Android devices by trying CWM (ClockworkMod Recovery) and different mods.
 It gives your processor a chance to adjust with different custom ROMs and kernels.
-By rooting your android device, you can experience the power of CyanogenMod custom ROM’s which is assumed to be the best custom ROM.
+By rooting your Android device, you can experience the power of CyanogenMod custom ROM which is assumed to be the best custom ROM.

 Also see: 6 Best Universal Root Tools for Android